-The IMS-4000 series of products includes the following key features:
+The IMS-4000E series of products includes the following key features:

-- Expandable architecture permitting up to thirty-one IMS-4000 Nodes to be used with each IMS-4000 Host. - Eight sensor inputs per Host to monitor environmental conditions and/or alarm contacts from other computer equipment such as UPS systems. - 10/100BASE-T Ethernet port for inter-operation with other IMS-4000 equipment and network devices. - RS-232 serial port for local configuration. - Internal battery backup for uninterrupted performance. - Microphone for detecting audible alarms such as smoke detectors. - Compact design allows rack-mount, wall-mount, or tabletop installation. - ConsoleView software to program and manage your IMS-4000 system.
+- Expandable architecture permitting up to thirty-one IMS-4000E Nodes to be used with each IMS-4000E Host. - Eight sensor inputs per Host to monitor environmental conditions and/or alarm contacts from other computer equipment such as UPS systems. - 10/100BASE-T Ethernet port for inter-operation with other IMS-4000E equipment and network devices. - RS-232 serial port for local configuration. - Internal battery backup for uninterrupted performance. - Microphone for detecting audible alarms and for listening-in to onsite sounds. - Compact design allows rack-mount, wall-mount, or tabletop installation. - ConsoleView software to program and manage your IMS-4000E system. - Integrated webpage for device configuration and management. - SNMP v1 & v3 supported.